• Home

 Recommended Video

-On the question of when the Strait might reopen, there’s little evidence of a swift resolution.
-It’s worth remembering that when the conflict between Iran, the U.S. and Israel broke out, Wall Street was widely of the opinion that it would be resolved in a matter of weeks.
-Instead, the standoff has rumbled into a third month, with Iran (which borders the Strait of Hormuz) threatening ships which pass through the waterway, suffocating oil supply out of the vital Middle East region.
+On the question of when the strait might reopen, there’s little evidence of a swift resolution.
+It’s worth remembering that when the conflict between Iran, the U.S., and Israel broke out, Wall Street was widely of the opinion that it would be resolved in a matter of weeks.
+Instead, the standoff has rumbled into a third month, with Iran (which borders the Strait of Hormuz) threatening ships that pass through the waterway, suffocating oil supply out of the vital Middle East region.

 “Investors are pricing in a more protracted conflict,” observed Deutsche Bank’s Jim Reid this morning, referencing that longer-dated futures have moved up to their highest levels of the conflict so far.